 However, as the soup has become a global phenomenon, those old notions of health benefits have come under scrutiny: Is bird’s nest soup as healthy as they say it is?
+Swiftlet or Swallow bird’s nest health benefits have been put to the test in numerous labs to quantify what the stuff is made of.

 Whenever cancer patients undergo chemotherapy, both good and bad cells are killed.
-Some of those good cells are called “B cells”, which are white blood cells that produce antibodies that protect you from sickness.
+Some of those good cells are called “B cells”, which are white blood cells that produce antibodies that protect you from illnesses.

 Because these B cells take a hit during chemo, patients become more susceptible to all kinds of sicknesses.